simoncblyth/opticks/notes/issues/packaging-opticks-and-externals-for-use-on-gpu-cluster.rst

   * check it with simple non-CMake Makefile based building against the binary release using opticks-config
   * this is a stand in for CMT, as would rather not touch that

-* investigate CMake based building against the release
+* IN PROGRESS : investigate CMake based building against the release

   * what needs to be included in the distribution for this to work ?
   * lib64/cmake has tree of .cmake with the exported targets